Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Markov partition

 \begin{lemma} Let $x,y$ be two cyclic $\PP$-words with $x_0=\PR=y_0$, such that $\wb x\neq\wb y$.
 Then the point~$\wb{xy}$ lies horizontally and vertically strictly between the points $\wb x$ and $\wb y$. \end{lemma}

 \begin{proof} We mimic a classical argument used to find invariant points in the orbit space.
 We prove the result for the vertical order only.
-Denote by $x'=p^+(\wb x)$, $y'=p^+(\wb y)$.
-We suppose that~$x'<_v y'$, the other case is similar.
+Write $z=xy$ the product cyclic $\PP$-word, and denote by $x^+,y^+,z^+$ the images of $\wb{x},\wb{y},\wb{z}$ in $\PW^+$.
+We suppose that~$x^+<_v y^+$ and prove $x^+ <_v z^+ <_v y^+$, the other case is similar.